Resident commissioner: British Empire and the Commonwealth of Nations

 Resident commissioners appointed by the British Crown typically reside in the territorial unit of which they are in charge.
 This also the case with most otherwise styled commissioners.

-In certain complex colonial units within the British Empire, the high commissioner to whom was given the highest "regional" supervision (either residing in one of the constitutive territories, e.g. in the British Western Pacific Territories (BWPT), first by the governor on Fiji, then from 1952 onward on the Solomon Islands; or even in a neighbouring colony, e.g. the Governor of the Straits Settlements as High Commissioner for the Federated Malay States) would commonly be represented in territories not comprising his residence by a resident commissioner, though in some places (including some of the Federated Malay States) similar officials were formally styled as residents, a more diplomatic title; otherwise another type of official was also possible (e.g. the British Consul in the protected state of Tonga, a Polynesian kingdom; an administrator on Nauru; a mere chief magistrate on tiny Pitcairn).
-In some cases his task was comparable to the lieutenant-governor of a minor colony, especially as the high commissioner could be a British colonial governor doubling as such.
+Resident commissioners were often subordinate to a high commissioner, such as with the High Commissioner for Southern Africa or the High Commissioner for the Western Pacific.

 South Australia

-South Australia was the only Colony in Australia authorised by an Act of Parliament, the South Australia Act 1834, which set out the requirement for a Governor, representing the Crown, and a Resident Commissioner, reporting to Colonisation Commissioners.
-The survey and sale of land, as well as migration arrangements and funding, were responsibilities of the Resident Commissioner.
-The first Resident Commissioner to be appointed was James Hurtle Fisher on 14 July 1836, but when George Gawler was appointed Governor in 1838 to replace John Hindmarsh, he was given the role of Resident Commissioner as well, effective in October 1838.
+South Australia was the only colony in Australia authorised by an Act of Parliament, the South Australia Act 1834, which set out the requirement for a governor, representing the Crown, and a resident commissioner, reporting to Colonisation commissioners.
+The survey and sale of land, as well as migration arrangements and funding, were responsibilities of the resident commissioner.
+The first resident commissioner to be appointed was James Hurtle Fisher on 14 July 1836, but when George Gawler was appointed governor in 1838 to replace John Hindmarsh, he was given the role of resident commissioner as well, effective in October 1838.

-Western Pacific Territories
+Pacific Islands

 The following territories had resident commissioners: